Policies and Procedures

 - The CSD will notify the student’s faculty and the Department of Residential Life (for those students who live on campus) if he/she is approved for this accommodation.

-- Students living in a University residence hall or apartment should contact the appropriate operations center in order to identify an appropriate location for elimination.
+- Students living in a University residence hall or apartment should contact the appropriate Residential Life operations center in order to identify an appropriate location for elimination of waste, or to request assistance with cleaning up after the service animal in those situations in which the student is unable to perform these responsibilities.

 - Northeast Operations Center – 486-5558 - Busby Suites, Charter Oak Apartments, East Campus, Hilltop Apartments, Mansfield Apartments, North Campus, Northwest Quad, Northwood Apartments and Towers